 A student may request an official copy of their transcript in person or in writing from the Office of the Registrar.
-A fax or e-mail request is also acceptable provided the student's signature is provided.
+A fax or e-mail request is also acceptable provided the student's signature is present.
 Students who are requesting a transcript should include in his/her request a student ID number or their social security number.
+A student may also request an official copy of their transcript through the National Student Clearinghouse for a fee of \$3.50.
+The National Student Clearinghouse allows the student to send an official copy of their transcript to another institution, an organization, an employer, or themselves.
 No transcript will be granted unless all balances are cleared in the Business Office.
-There are no charges for a transcript.
+There are no charges for a transcript requested in person or with a traditional request form.
 Transcript request forms are available on the Ozarka College website.

-Note: An e-mail request must be a signed, scanned document saved in Microsoft word format and sent as an attachment.
+Note: An e-mail request must be a signed, scanned document, and sent as an attachment.